katomaso/mavcom/README.md

  * `-d udp://<host>:<port>` or `tcp://<host>:<port>` - receive or send packets over network (TCP or UDP)
  * currently, there is no option how to **send** MAVLink packets over the network.

+### Using with network

+mavsniff uses compatible format of UDP packets with QGroundControl.
+That means if you capture packets emitted (mirrored) by QGroundControl with Wireshark then you will be able to replay those to any serial device.
+Those packets have minimal ethernet header `02 00 00 00` and uses 20 bytes long IP header and only 8 bytes for a UDP header.
+Any other packets will not be replayable by mavsniff.

 ## Developement